 Chun Wa (Ivan) Wong is a Fellow Member of the Association of Chartered Certified Accountants and the Hong Kong Institute of Certified Public Accountants.
-Mr. Wong's other current appointments are: Independent Non-executive Director of Chongqing Iron & Steel Company Limited, a company listed in Hong Kong and Shanghai, the PRC; and Independent Non-executive Director and Chairman of the Audit Committee of China Zhongwang Holdings Ltd., a company listed in Hong Kong, the PRC.
+Mr. Wong served as an Independent Non-executive Director of several major companies listed in Hong Kong and/or Shanghai including Maanshan Iron & Steel Company Limited from 2005 to 2011; Chongqing Iron & Steel Company Limited from 2015 to 2021; and China Zhongwang Holdings Limited from 2008 to 2021.